Museums, Art Collection, Science & Technology Museum, History Museum

 Visible Storage For Museum Collections

-Increase engagement & protect collections with visible storage.
+Increase engagement and protect collections with innovative storage.

-At a time when museum professionals are seeking new and meaningful ways to engage visitors, the concept of visible storage has emerged as a practical way to promote better access while also protecting collections.
-Because exhibition space is limited, and because many museums keep the majority of their holdings in storage, visible storage allows visitors, donors, and board members to gain a better understanding of a collection’s breadth and depth.
+As museums search for meaningful ways to engage visitors, staff are beginning to employ visible storage solutions to promote better access while also protecting collections.
+Because exhibition space is limited, many museums keep the majority of their holdings in storage.
+Visible storage solutions allow visitors, donors, and board members to gain a better understanding of a collection’s breadth and depth.

 In order to be successful over the long term, visible storage projects must balance access and openness with the need to maintain optimal preservation environments and provide secure storage for collections.
-Over the years we’ve developed a design process that helps guide stakeholders’ thinking as they consider renovations or new construction that incorporates visible storage.
-Here’s how we’ve helped a variety of museums ensure that their collections are more accessible in the present, while also being preserved for future generations.
+Here’s how we can help museums ensure their collections are designed to be more accessible in the present, and preserved for future generations.

 1. Consider the needs of your collection